 Phone Data Plans

-If you are social media crazy, or are forever getting lost so need Google Maps, make sure you get a phone plan which includes a lot of network data.
+If you are social media crazy, are forever getting lost so need Google Maps, or want to take advantage of recommendations from other travellers on the Breadcrumbs app, make sure you get a phone plan which includes a lot of network data.
 This will also be your saviour if you are staying in a hostel with expensive WiFi.
 For a full comparison of the New Zealand phone networks and their plans, dive into What are the Best Phone Networks in New Zealand.

 For connecting other devices to phone’s network, set up WiFi tethering on your phone.
 This is a pretty standard tool on most smartphones.